 All applications should be made through NYU’s online application system.
 The link for each category is below.
-The deadline for category 1 and 2 applications is December 1st, 2014.
+The deadline for category 1 and 2 applications is November 20th, 2015.
 Applications in category 3 are considered on a rolling basis and should be submitted at least one semester prior to the proposed start date.
 PLEASE NOTE: Referees will not be emailed letter requests until the application is submitted.
-Letters are also due by the December 1st deadline.
+Letters are due by December 1, 2015.
 Please plan accordingly.

 (3) Externally Funded Visiting Research Scholar: www.nyuopsearch.com/applicants/Central?quickFind=50647

 Two-year postdoctoral fellows (category 1) are provided with a fixed stipend.
 In 2015-16 this stipend level is $67,626.
 This is also the stipend provided to visiting research scholars in category 2 not currently employed, only partially employed, or working in countries where salary levels are substantially different from those in the United States.
 In the case of visitors with partial or full sabbatical leave salaries from their home institutions or other sources, the Institute will, depending on circumstances, supplement these to provide total compensation comparable to normal salaries or may offer a housing allowance.
 In addition, visitors in categories 1 and 2 are provided with research allowances to defray the cost of travel to conferences and other out of pocket research expenses.